 Youth Justice: Is reform on the way for young people who turn 18 while in the criminal justice system?

-Maeve has represented clients on a wide range of general crime matters including road traffic, public order, allegations of serious violence and both historical and current sexual offences.
+Maeve has represented clients on a wide range of general crime matters including serious road traffic, public order, allegations of serious violence and both historical and current sexual offences.
 She is instructed on cases ranging from the initial stages of criminal investigations through to trials, including working on a number of Crown Court matters since qualification.

 Maeve has a particular interest in the international dimension of criminal cases and advises individuals in respect of extradition requests and challenging INTERPOL red notices.